Organizing 100,000+ Images

 Folder Organization: Starting at the Bottom

 Let's start at the bottom; How do you organize the folders for each logical group of images.
 Using an example of images from the White House on June 15, 2021, the folder could be named "WH 210615".
 Below that folder are at least three subfolders; RAW, LRcat, and export.
-The RAW folder may have a subfolder in it called "queue:".
+The RAW folder may have a subfolder in it called "queue:" In addition, folders for audio and video might also be created if you regularly record audio or video.

 The files as they come out of the camera go into the queue folder.
 As speed is an issue for photojournalists (otherwise "news becomes history"), the purpose of the queue folder is to have a place to initially put files until I figure out which are the ones I wish to edit and file.
 Once I figure that out I will move those into the RAW folder and then import them into Lightroom from there.
 Later on, when time is less critical, I can move the images that I did not plan to file from the queue folder into the RAW folder and then import them into Lightroom.
 If time is less critical in your work then you can skip creating and using a queue folder.